openjdk/jextract/doc/GUIDE.md

 an `allocate` method that can be used to allocate a new instance of this function pointer, who's implementation is implemented by the `fi` functional interface instance.
-And finally, there's an `invoke` method which can be used to invoke an instance of `callback_t` that we get back from a C function call.
+And finally, there's an `invoke` method which can be used to invoke an instance of `callback_t` that we received from native code.

 For instance, let's say we have a function that accepts an instance of the `callback_t` function pointer type: